Tax justice now!

 Tax plays a vital role in society in every country, redistributing wealth from corporations and rich individuals, funding vital public services and tackling poverty.
 Instead multinational companies dodge billions of pounds of tax every year, acting as giant corporate parasites on the countries they operate in, sucking profits out and leaving the rest of society paying the price.

 Taxation can do a huge number of positive things in any society, allowing governments to raise money to fund public services like healthcare and education, redistributing income and wealth to tackle poverty and inequality.
 Yet as recent scandals involving Amazon, Google and Starbucks have shown, for the world’s biggest companies paying tax is all too often only a matter of choice.

-The UK plays a hugely central role in the ‘offshore’ system that allows multinational companies to dodge tax, through its own global network of tax havens, which allow companies and rich individuals to dodge tax.
-It is estimated that around £2 billion worth of assets are held through secretive trusts in the UK linked tax haven of Jersey alone.
+The UK plays a central role in the ‘offshore’ system that allows multinational companies to dodge tax, through its own global network of tax havens.
+It is estimated that around £2 billion worth of assets are held through secretive trusts in the UK-linked tax haven of Jersey alone.

-Tax justice is not just about ending tax avoidance and evasion, it is about a building a democratic tax system, based on ability to pay and spent according to need.
-That is why War on Want is a supporter of the Robin Hood Tax campaign for a very small tax on bank transactions which would raise tens of billions to fund vital public services and tackling poverty both here and in developing countries.
+Tax justice is not just about ending tax avoidance and evasion; it is about a building a democratic tax system, based on ability to pay and spent according to need.
+That is why War on Want is also a supporter of the Robin Hood Tax campaign for a small tax on bank transactions which would raise tens of billions to fund vital public services and tackling poverty, both in the UK and in the global South.